eldala07/company-contact-dashboard/README.md

 - Fetches and displays a mixed list of companies and contacts using **GraphQL**
 - Styled with **TailwindCSS** and **shadcnUI**
-- Uses **Headless UI** components for accessible and customizable UI
 - Form management powered by **React Hook Form (RHF)**
 - Displays data in a dynamic, interactive table using **AgGrid**